bmoreonrails/rails_tutorial/_chapters/chapter_01.md

 {% endsteps %}

 {% aside %}
-  Not sure what a database is?
+### Not sure what a database is?
 Don't worry, we'll fill you in :)

-  There are many different types of databases but the one we'll be working with here - and that's the most similar to what you've probably worked with in the past is called a Relational Database.
+There are many different types of databases but the type we'll be working with here is called a Relational Database.
+A relational database is made up of tables where you store data kinda like an Excel spreadsheet but much more powerful.
 There are many types of *Relational Database Management Systems* (RDMS's for short) and SQLite is just one of them.

 Feel free to check out this video to learn a bit more about Relational Databases:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/t48TGntrX4s" frameborder="0" allowfullscreen></iframe>